kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 Again, our [Best Practices][best-practices] are a great start to introduce you to important properties to record.
 We have guides for SaaS and e-commerce businesses.

+## Naming Properties

+Generally, you can name your properties whatever you like, as long as it is meaningful to you.
+The only restriction is that we'll not accept properties that are an underscore and another letter, like `_a`, `_A`, `_t`, `_d`, etc. These are reserved for our API for special purposes.

 # Putting It All Together

 Let's put it all together.
 Pretend you're collecting analytics for a marathon.
 You might structure the data like this: